Help & Documentation

 ScenarioMeaningAvailable Actions

-SG-onlyRelationship exists in SG but not in XPMRecreate in XPM, Delete SG relationship, Skip
+SG-onlyRelationship exists in SG but not in XPMExport to XPM, Delete from SG, Ignore this round

-XPM-onlyRelationship exists in XPM but not in SGImport from XPM, Skip
+XPM-onlyRelationship exists in XPM but not in SGImport into SG, Delete from XPM, Ignore this round

 Endpoint readiness: If a relationship's endpoint entities haven't been synced to XPM yet, the item is marked non-actionable with an explanatory note.
 Sync or link the entities first, then re-run reconciliation.